SILHOUETTE STENCILED DESK ACCESSORY CRAFT

 Supplies I used:

-- Glass Container (I found mine in my house)
+• Glass Container (I found mine in my house)

-- Silhouette portrait machine
+• Silhouette portrait machine

-- Double sided adhesive sheets
+• Double sided adhesive sheets

-- Embossing powder (different
+• Embossing powder (different colours)

-- Silhouette tools
+• Silhouette tools

-- Embossing Heat Tool
+• Embossing Heat Tool

 I have a video of how I made the container over on my Youtube channel.
 I tried to cover everything in the video but if I missed something please leave me a question in the comments and I will do my best to answer it.
-It is important to remember when embossing on
+It is important to remember when embossing on gthe lass that the glass does get hot so don’t burn your fingers and let it cool before touching.
+Results will vary depending on the glass, and the type of embossing powder used.

 How I made it:

 3. Weeded the stencil because the rose had many different puzzle type pieces.
 As in the video when I cut I used the settings that appeared automatically for cutting double sided adhesive sheets.
 My cut setting was a with #4.
 If you use a Silhouette you have, like me, learned that sometimes you might want to adjust speed and depth.
-In other
+In other words ,you may have to play a bit before you get the exact cut you want.

 4. Remove the yellow backing from stencil and place on the project.
 Here I made sure to press down firmly.